turingschool/backend-curriculum-site/module3/projects/rails_engine.md

 In their reviews, instructors will go over whatever technical, planning or other challenges you're having.
 They also may give you feedback, or suggest a different path than the one you're on.

 ## <a name="evaluation"></a> Evaluation

+Blog Post Deliverable

+At the end of this project, write a reflection on what you learned and implemented.
+This will help you review your own code and gain practice explaining/talking through the code and the process/decisions that were made along the way.
+Include code snippets from the project in your explanations.

+We reccommend writing your blog on Medium, but if you have a blog site that you already use that is okay too.
+However, it must be publically accessible and the link should be submitted to your instructors via Direct Message.

+Here are some questions to think about as you write your post:

+* How did you approach this project?
+What sort of planning did you do?
+* What was the most challenging part of the project?
+How did you deal with that challenge?
+Were you able to overcome it?
+If yes, how did you overcome it?
+If no, what do you think is the reason for not being able to and what would you do differenlty?
+* What did you enjoy most about the project?
+* What part of the project are you most proud of and why?
+* If you had to do this project again, what would you want to change?
+(This could be your process, organization of code, particular piece of code that you would want to write differently etc.)
+* What is one specific thing that you want to take from this project and implement in your next project?
+(This could be something that worked well for you or something that didn't go well, but you learned from it.)

 ### Feature Delivery